-The surge in the use of electronic gadgets these days cause too much strain on the eyes.
+The surge in the use of electronic gadgets these days causes too much strain on the eyes.
 This is especially true when it comes to children, whose eyes are still tender and are more susceptible to eye problems due to digital eye strain.
 Also, in case there is no proper intervention, chances are good that these problems elevate and continue into their adulthood.
 To determine if your child has any problems with their eyes, a consultation with a children’s optometrist is very essential.
 He/she will check your child’s eyes for any refractive errors and prescribe spectacles or other visual aids.

 Also read – Optometrists and Eye Tests in Contemporary Times